-2. A 4-season tent – A genuine 4-season tent will be able to withstand high winds and snow loads.
+A genuine 4-season tent will be able to withstand high winds and snow loads.
 It will have a fly which comes right down to the ground, and a vestibule large enough to store a bunch of winter gear (large enough to prepare food and potentially to allow several people to read or play cards if you’re pinned down for longer periods).
 Do not buy a tent unless you feel you could put it up while wearing gloves in bad weather.
 Avoid constructions with too many different pole lengths and convoluted pole sleeves.
+If you do take a three or three-plus season tent, make sure it has a fabric (rather than a mesh) inner to prevent cold drafts from chilling the inside of the tent.
 Strap the poles of the tent underneath the compression straps on the outside of the pack, put the canopy inside the pack in a Lightweight Dry Sack.

 Before we move on to discussing sleeping pads, it’s important to think of your sleeping bag, sleeping pad, and liner as a ‘sleep system’.
 We get a lot of comments via the blog where the sleeper got cold despite a supposedly warm enough sleeping bag, where it transpires that the sleeping pad did not provide adequate insulation.
 This is an essential part of winter camping.
 You can read about using liners, sleeping bags, and mats to form sleep systems HERE

 As to liners, not only will they add in warmth that may be missing from the sleeping bag manufacturer’s optimistic rating, they will also help keep body moisture from getting into the down and freezing (it’s important to air out the liner each morning).
 The Reactor Extreme or Reactor Thermolite Fleece Liner are ideal for winter trips.